ayushpateria/GITTHEFLAG/README.txt

 I took notice, and done better.
 I started up the Illinois shore in the canoe just after dark.
 I started across to the town from a little below the ferry-landing, and the drift of the current fetched me in at the bottom of the town.
+I tied up and started along the bank.
+There was a light burning in a little shanty that hadn’t been lived in for a long time, and